greyblake/greyblake.github.com/source/_posts/2013-08-19-validation-in-rails-with-themis.markdown

 end
 ```

-There are some percent of users who don't finish registration process.
+There is some percent of users who don't finish registration process.
 But your marketing department wants to have an ability to contact them
-in case if they have entered an email address.
+if they have entered an email address.

 So that's where the issue is: you can't save records using validation rules written above.

-With Themis can declare number of validation strategies
+With Themis you can declare number of validation strategies,
-and depending on context chose which one you need.
+and depending on context, chose which one you need.

-Here is how complete solution looks:
+Here is how a complete solution looks:

 ```ruby
 class User < ActiveRecord::Base